-As part of our fight against digital exclusion, Age Action's Getting Started Computer Training programme delivers one-to-one training on computers, tablets and smartphones to people over the age of 55 all over Ireland.
+As part of our fight against digital exclusion, Age Action's Getting Started Computer Training programme delivers free training on computers, tablets and smartphones to people over the age of 55.

-Funding has come from a variety of sources such as government grants, private corporations, charitable foundations and Dublin City Council.
+Funding has come from a variety of sources such as government grants, corporate donations and grants, public donations, charitable foundations and Dublin City Council.

-The Getting Started Computer Training programme has received government funding since 2009 under the Department of Communication, Energy and Natural Resources BenefIT scheme for digital inclusion.
+For 2017, The Getting Started Computer Training programme has received government funding under the Department of Communications, Climate Action and Environment Digital Skills for Citizens Training Fund for digital inclusion.